saltict/availproject.github.io/docs/about/faucet.md

   - faucet
   - funding
 image: https://availproject.github.io/img/avail/AvailDocs.png
-slug: testnet-faucet
 ---

 You can use the Discord Faucet to get Avail (AVL) tokens on the Kate testnet.

-1. Create an [account](managing-accounts) to receive funds.
+1. Make sure you have already [Created an account](/about/accounts.md) to receive funds.
 2. Join the [Avail Discord](https://discord.gg/y6fHnxZQX8) and
    complete the verification step.
 3. Navigate to the `#avail-faucet` channel and issue the following